 Cooking Tips

-Adjust to preference: Once the lugaw is cooked, taste and adjust accordingly.
+Adjust to preference: Once cooked, taste and adjust accordingly.
 If you’d like it a tad more salty, add more salt or fish sauce accordingly.
 If you want to change the consistency of the porridge, either add more stock to make it more liquid, or continue simmering for a few more minutes to achieve a thicker consistency.

-Customize your lugaw: I like to think of this rice porridge as a blank slate -feel free to experiment with other flavors or toppings to add some variety!
+You can customize!: I like to think of this rice porridge as a blank slate -feel free to experiment with other flavors or toppings to add some variety!
 Ideas could include chili oil drizzled on top or adding extra aromatics such as lemongrass.

 FAQs (Frequently Asked Questions)

-How do I store leftover Lugaw?
+How do I store leftovers?

-Leftover lugaw can be refrigerated for up to 4-5 days in an airtight container.
+Leftovers can be refrigerated for up to 4-5 days in an airtight container.

 To reheat, simply warm the porridge in the microwave or in a saucepan, adjusting with more water or chicken stock if necessary to adjust its consistency.